Key Baking Terms Used in the Hotel Industry

 Gelatinization: The process of converting into a jelly.

-Gluten: The protein-based substance in wheat flour which builds the structure in baked items or goods.
+Gluten: The protein-based substance in wheat flour that builds the structure of baked items or goods.

 Gram: The basic unit of weight in the metric measurement system.

 Garnish: Decorating with whipped cream, Buttercream, icings, etc.

 Glaze: Applying a thick liquid over the surface of an item to give a final glossy look.

 Hot Water Bath: The idea of preventing an item from coming into contact with direct heat.